-We can help you improve the skills of your workforce
+We can help you upskill your workforce

 A skilled workforce is the key to successful businesses and a successful city region.
 With two world-class universities, a host of further education colleges and an array of apprenticeships and adult learning opportunities, we are well placed to support business growth through skills investment.

 Skills Bank is a programme developed by the Sheffield City Region Local Enterprise Partnership which matches private sector investment in skills training with public funding to help businesses invest in their workforce and improve their productivity.
 Funding is available to businesses that make a strong case for how the investment will deliver growth.
-To find out more, visit the Growth Hub website.

 Health-led Employment Trial